ZWPlayer Source Input Address Parameter url Configuration Details

 2.1 Application Scenarios

-Currently, the vast majority of video websites provide different quality bitrates for video playback for users to choose.
-For example, when opening certain video programs, the player may provide different quality bitrates such as 1080P, 720P, 480P, and 360P for users to select.
-Higher quality bitrates often consume more network bandwidth, while lower quality bitrates tend to be smoother.
-In fact, these different quality bitstreams are provided by different media files respectively.
-For live programs, to achieve multi-bitrate, multiple bitstreams need to be encoded and output simultaneously on the server. zwplayer provides strong support for multi-bitrate programs.
+Currently, the vast majority of video websites provide bitrates of different qualities for users to choose from during video playback.
+For example, when opening a video program, the player might offer streams in 1080P, 720P, 480P, 360P, etc. Higher definition streams usually consume more network bandwidth, while lower definition streams are generally smoother.
+In reality, these different quality streams are provided by different media files.
+For live programs, implementing multiple bitrates requires the server to encode and output multiple streams simultaneously. zwplayer provides robust support for multi-bitrate programs.

-Note: Supporting multi-bitrate requires not only player-side support but also relevant support from the media server.
+Note: Supporting multiple bitrates requires not only player-side support but also relevant support from the media server side.

 The image below shows a zwplayer instance playing a multi-bitrate program: